-Cosumnes Oaks High Enrollment Expectations Elk Grove High Enrollment Expectations Florin High Enrollment Expectations EGUSD Graduation Requirements English 40 Credits 40 Credits 40 Credits 40 Credits Mathematics & Science include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science Social Science 35 Credits 35 Credits 40 Credits 35 Credits Physical Education 20 Credits 20 Credits 20 Credits 20 Credits World Language 10 Credits of World Language AND 20 Credits of World Language OR 10 Credits of World Language and Visual/Perf Arts 10 Credits of Fine Arts 10 Credits of Fine Arts 10 Credits of Fine Arts 10 Credits of Fine Arts Health 5 Credits 5 Credits 5 Credits 5 Credits Technology ogy 5 Credits or Proficiency Test 5 Credits or Proficiency Test 5 Credits or Proficiency Test Community Service Not Required Not Required Not Required Not Required Senior Project Not Required Not Required Required Not Required Validating Experience (Senior Year)^ Required Required Required Required Academy or Academic Major or Academic Major Not Required Not Required Not Required Total Credits for Required Courses otal Credits for Required 190 credits 195 credits 190 credits Total Credit for Electives 30 30 25 30 Total Credits Required, including Electives 220 220 220 220
+Cosumnes Oaks High Enrollment Expectations Elk Grove High Enrollment Expectations Florin High Enrollment Expectations EGUSD Graduation Requirements English 40 Credits 40 Credits 40 Credits 40 Credits Mathematics & Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science 40 Credits of Math to include Math I AND 20 Credits of Science to include Physical and Biological Science OR 30 Credits of Math to include Math I AND 30 Credits of Science to include Physical and Biological Science Social Science 35 Credits 35 Credits 40 Credits 35 Credits Physical Education 20 Credits 20 Credits 20 Credits 20 Credits World Language20 Credits of the same World LanguageOR10 Credits of World Language and 20 Credits of the same World Language OR 10 Credits of World Language and 10 Credits of World Language AND 20 Credits of World Language OR 10 Credits of World Language and Visual/Perf Arts 10 Credits of Fine Arts 10 Credits of Fine Arts 10 Credits of Fine Arts 10 Credits of Fine Arts Health 5 Credits 5 Credits 5 Credits 5 Credits Technology 5 Credits or Proficiency Test 5 Credits or Proficiency Test 5 Credits or Proficiency Test Community Service Not Required Not Required Not Required Not Required Senior Project Not Required Not Required Required Not Required Validating Experience (Senior Year)^ Required Required Required Required Academy or Academic Major Not Required Not Required Not Required Not Required Total Credits for Required Courses 190 credits 190 credits 195 credits 190 credits Total Credit for Electives 30 30 25 30 Total Credits Required, 220 including Electives 220 220 220 220

-^ We believe it is important for students to validate their educational experience and demonstrate College and Career Readiness.
+[^] We believe it is important for students to validate their educational experience and demonstrate College and Career Readiness.
 In order for students to demonstrate College and Career Readiness, and graduate from EGUSD, students must pass ten (10) credits in one (1) of the following their Senior Year: AP/ IB Course, JROTC Senior Seminar, AVID Senior Seminar, Math Course, or Career Technical Education (CTE) Capstone Course; Alternatively, seniors may also demonstrate College and Career Readiness and graduate by the following: Meeting UC/CSU a-g requirements or earning a Seal of Biliteracy.

-\ The physical education graduation requirement consists of completion of 20 credits of physical education in Course I, Course II or PE Electives (as noted in the catalog), except Sheldon High School where Course I and Course II are required.
+The physical education graduation requirement consists of completion of 20 credits of physical education in Course I, Course II or PE Electives (as noted in the catalog), except Sheldon High School where Course I and Course II are required.
 If a 9th grade student fails to pass the state required FITNESSGRAM test, the student must be enrolled in PE in the 10th grade.
 (Passing is determined when a student is within the Healthy Fitness Zone in 5 out of 6 subtests).